Taste the real Alphono Mango SHOP NOW

 It is known for its sweet, aromatic flavour with pale yellow skin along with yellowish-orange juicy flesh.
 It contains nearly 8 to 9% of fiber.

-This variety has very thin skin and is popularly known as the Alphonso of Karnataka state.
+This variety has fragile skin and is popularly known as the Alphonso of Karnataka state.

 Season of Badami: They are available from May to June in India.